Run TestNG tests from Command Line

 6. Maven Surefire Plugin

 We need to add plugins to pom.xml to compile the test code and then run the tests.
-To know more about Maven Surefire Plugin for TestNG, refer this blog.
+To know more about Maven Surefire Plugin for TestNG, refer to this blog.

 <build>